CSE 470|570: Introduction to Parallel and Distributed Processing

 Course Prerequisites

 The course has no specific prerequisites for graduate students.
 For undergraduate students, CSE 220 “Systems Programming” and CSE 331 “Introduction to Algorithms” are prerequisites, as the course requires some experience in synthesis and analysis of algorithms, and programming close to the executing platform.
 The course has significant programming component, hence a rudimentary ability to learn new programming constructs is expected.
-Specifically, C++ (multi-core, many-core, MPI) and Python (Map/Reduce) will be used extensively during the course.
+Specifically, C++ (multi-core, many-core, MPI) will be used extensively during the course.
 Again, you will be expected to write non-trivial codes, however, using a fairly small subset of the respective programming languages and with APIs well covered in the course.

 Please keep also in mind that all students must: